asantoangles/dcm_working_memory/README.md

 - R scripts (Rmd) create html documents with manuscript figures and summary of results.

-Source timecourses used as input, and all the intermediary outputs of this pipeline, are available in XXX
+Data used as input in this pipeline (source timecourses, and all intermediary outputs), are available in XXX